Jayachandra777/-train-ticket-booking-/README.md

 }
 ```

 That's it!
-You have successfully written the TrainTicket contract for your dapp.
-In the next step we will test and deploy this contract using hardhat.
+You have successfully written the Train Ticket contract for your DApp.
+In the next step we will test and deploy this contract using Hardhat.
 Stay tuned! 😊

-# Testing and deploying the smart contracts
+## Testing and deploying the smart contracts:

-In this page, we will test and deploy the TrainTicket contract using hardhat.
-We will use hardhat's built-in testing framework and network to write and run unit tests for our contract.
+In this page, we will test and deploy the Train Ticket contract using Hardhat.
+We will use Hardhat's built-in testing framework and network to write and run unit tests for our contract.
 We will also use truffle's migration scripts to deploy our contract to the celo testnet.

-## Writing unit tests
+## Writing unit tests:

 Unit tests are a way of verifying that our contract works as expected and does not have any bugs or errors.
-They are written in Javascript and use a library called chai to make assertions about the contract state and events.
+They are written in JavaScript and use a library called chai to make assertions about the contract state and events.

-To write unit tests for our TrainTicket contract, we will use hardhat's testing framework, which is based on mocha and waffle.
+To write unit tests for our Train Ticket contract, we will use Hardhat's testing framework which is based on Mocha and Waffle.
 Mocha is a testing framework that provides a structure for writing and running tests.
-Waffle is a library that provides tools for interacting with smart contracts and making assertions.
+Waffle is a library that provides tools for interacting with Smart Contracts and making assertions.

 To write unit tests, we will create a new file in the `test` folder of our hardhat project and name it `TrainTicket.test.js`.
 In this file, we will write the following code: